Frequently Asked Questions

-Students who have fulfilled the prerequisite courses (i.e., students who studied business, accounting or information systems as undergraduates) can complete the degree in as little as 12 months.
+Students who have fulfilled the prerequisite courses (i.e., students who studied business, accounting or information systems as undergraduates) can complete the degree in 1 academic year.
 Students without prior collegiate studies in accounting and business administration can expect to spend at least 2 years in the program.

 The 152-Hour Program is a special Program for our ACIS undergraduates wherein they can take up to 3 graduate level courses during their Senior year, 1 of which can count for both degrees.
 Taking graduate level courses during the Senior year is beneficial from a cost and course load standpoint.
 As a Senior, the student is classified as an undergraduate and will pay undergraduate tuition rates for both the undergraduate and graduate level courses taken.
 From a course load standpoint, taking 2 graduate level courses (for example) during his/her Senior year would enable the student to take the recommended 4 courses per semester while earning his/her graduate degree.
 When the student graduates with his/her bachelor’s degree, he/she automatically becomes a graduate student in our MACIS Program (no separate application process).

 Yes, ACIS Seniors can be in the 152-Hour Program for a maximum of 2 semesters.
-These 2 semesters include the 2 semesters just prior to entering the MACIS Program (including summer).
+These 2 semesters include the 2 semesters just prior to entering the MACIS Program (including summer and winter).

 The GMAT requirement is waived for all MACIS and 152-Hour applicants, regardless of GPA.